How object identity is determined

 How a schema is determined

-• When no schema can be determined, the analyzer considers that a schema named “DEFAULT” is used except for CockroachDB variant when the name of the default schema is “PUBLIC.
-But generally, identifiers are qualified in CREATE statements.
+• When no schema can be determined, the analyzer considers that a schema named “DEFAULT” is used except for CockroachDB and PostgreSQL variants.
+The name of the default CockroachDB schema is “PUBLIC” and “public” for PostgreSQL.
+Generally, identifiers are qualified in CREATE statements.

 • The schema identification, when objects are not prefixed with schema name, is based on the following statements: